-The Committee shall be composed of twelve members selected as follows:
+The Committee shall be composed of twelve voting members selected as follows:

-- Eight students appointed by the Graduate and Undergraduate Presidents of the Student Government Associations (SGA); - Two faculty members appointed by the Provost; - The Assistant Vice President, Institute Budget Planning and Administration (IBPA), or his/her appointee (permanent member of Committee); - One additional staff member appointed by the Executive Vice President, Administration and Finance (EVP
+- Eight students appointed by the Graduate and Undergraduate Presidents of the Student Government Associations (SGA); - Two faculty members appointed by the Provost; - The Executive Director, Institute Budget Planning and Administration (IBPA), or his/her appointee (permanent member of Committee); - One additional staff member appointed by the Executive Vice President, Administration and Finance (EVP A&F).

-A&F).

 The two faculty members and the second staff member shall serve two year terms.
-The Committee is co-chaired by one of the eight student members appointed by the SGA Presidents and by the Assistant Vice President, Institute Budget Planning and Administration, or his/her appointee.
+The Committee is co-chaired by one of the eight student members appointed by the SGA Presidents and by the Executive Director, IBPA or his/her appointee.
 The IBPA Office provides staff assistance to the Committee and submits the required documentation to the BOR in support of Georgia Tech's fee recommendations.

-In addition, there shall be non-voting, ex officio members of the Committee as follows, unless these individuals are appointed as voting members.
-The ex-officio student Committee members shall be the Presidents of the Graduate and Undergraduate Student Government Associations, the Editor of the Technique, the Vice President for Finance and Chair of the Joint Finance Committee, and any other students appointed by the Student Government Association Presidents.
+In addition, there shall be non-voting, ex officio members of the Committee as follows, unless these individuals are appointed as part of the twelve voting members.
+The ex-officio student Committee members shall be the Presidents of the Graduate and Undergraduate Student Government Associations, the Editor of The Technique, the Vice President for Finance and Chair of the Joint Finance Committee, and any other students appointed by the Student Government Association Presidents.
 Ex-officio faculty and staff Committee members shall be the Vice President for Student Life, the Vice President for Campus Services, and up to two faculty or staff appointed by the Provost or Executive Vice President, Administration and Finance.
+Ex-officio members may fully participate in all business of the Committee except that they shall not have voting privileges.